snrnats/doc-centre/docfx_project/pro/api/shipments/editing_shipment_groups.md

 In both cases, `{shipment_ref}` is the unique reference of the shipment you want to remove from the group.
 This shipment must be a member of the specified shipment group.

-Once it has received the request, PRO removes the specified shipment from the specified group and returns a standard resource result object with links to the shipment group that was updated.
+Once it has received the request, PRO removes the specified shipment from the specified group and returns a standard resource result object with links to the updated shipment group.

 > [!NOTE]
 > For full reference information on the **Remove Shipment from Group** endpoint, see the Shipments data contract.

 ### Remove Shipment from Group Examples

 The examples show two requests to remove shipment _sp_00013473827456470532303387361290_ from group _sg_00013464648946915264789208891778_.
 In the first call, the group is identified by its unique `{reference}`, and in the second it is identified by its `{custom_ref}` and `{version}`.
-The response for both calls would be the same.
+The response for both calls is the same.

 # [Remove Shipment from Group Request](#tab/remove-shipment-from-group-request)